paulviallard/paulviallard.github.io/activity.md

-- _2021-now_: Board Member of the Hubert Curien Laboratory
+- _May 2021 - January 2023_: Board Member of the Hubert Curien Laboratory
-- _2021-now_: Board Member of the FIL (Fédération Informatique de Lyon)
+- _May 2021 - January 2023_: Board Member of the FIL (Fédération Informatique de Lyon)